calebgeniesse/mysqlflow/README.md

-A simple MySQL API for python with a fluent interface.
+A simple MySQL API with a fluent interface.